 Certain types of resources are excluded.
-They may include, but are not limited to, a home and adjoining land, household goods, personal effects, the first \$1,500 of a burial reserve, one automobile used for employment or to obtain medical treatment, burial spaces and plots, life estate interest in real property, IRAs and KEOGHs (under certain conditions). and are not considered in the Medicaid eligibility determination.

-A resident's home valued at up to \$552,000 is an exempted asset for the first six months of his/her stay.
+They may include, but are not limited to, a home and adjoining land, household goods, personal effects, funeral expenses, one automobile used for employment or to obtain medical treatment, burial spaces and plots, life estate interest in real property, IRAs and KEOGHs (under certain conditions). and are not considered in the Medicaid eligibility determination.
+A resident's home equity interest up to \$713,000 is an exempted asset for the first six months of his/her stay.
 After six months, Medicaid may request that the resident's home be put on the market for sale.
 The resident has the option to submit a statement of intent to return to that home, with an estimated date, which would extend the exemption for another six months.
-Proceeds from the sale of a home are considered an "available asset" and disqualify the resident from receiving further Medicaid benefits until the money is spent on "allowable" expenses.
-Homestead property with an equity value less than \$552,000 may be exempted when a community spouse (the spouse living at home) or certain other family members live there.
+Proceeds from the sale of a home are considered an "available asset" and disgualify the resident from receiving further Medicaid benefits until the money is spent on "allowable" expenses.
+Homestead property with an equity value less than \$688,000 may be exempted when a community spouse (the spouse living at home) or certain other family members live there.
 Talk with a Medicaid representative to determine whether you qualify.

-Marital Status Living Arrangement Resource Limit Single individual Resident \$2,000 Married couple Both residents \$2,000 each Married couple One member of the couple is a nursing facility resident; the other member of the couple remains at home 50% of joint resources but no less than \$23,844 or more than \$119,220
+Marital Status Living Arrangement Resource Limit Single Resident \$2,000 Married couple Both residents \$2,000 each Married couple One member of the couple is a nursing facility resident; the other remains at home 50% of joint resources but no less than \$30,828 or more than \$154,140